anttijuu/BooksAndWords/BooksAndWords/Persistence/README.md

 Database name is based on the book text file name, given as the first parameter to the app.

 Note that the first time, the app analyses the text file and inserts the words with counts into the database.
 If you run the app again, and the database already exists for the book, the app does not handle the file again but queries the top word list from the database.
 Obviously this is much faster.
+So unfair!

 Example of a first run with text file analysis with book WarPeace.txt (War and Peace, by Leo Tolstoy):